 Fauci calls on Fox News to fire host who urged 'kill shot' in 'ambush' interviews

-Fox News host Jesse Watters is facing blowback for recent remarks he made at a conservative political conference, in which he used violent rhetoric to explain how citizen journalists should confront Dr. Anthony Fauci with questions in the hopes of going viral.
+Fox News host Jesse Watters is facing blowback for recent remarks he made at a conservative political conference, where he used violent rhetoric to explain how citizen journalists should confront Dr. Anthony Fauci with questions in the hopes of going viral.

 "Now you go in for the kill shot.
 The kill shot with an ambush, deadly, because he doesn't see it coming," Watters said at one point, according to a transcript and a nearly six-minute video clip.
 "This is when you say, 'Dr. Fauci, you funded risky research at a sloppy Chinese lab, the same lab that sprung this pandemic on the world.
 You know why people don't trust you, don't you?'
 Boom, he is dead.
 He is dead.
 He's done."